OCA/project/project_parent_task_filter/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a filter to show only the parent tasks in a project.
+This module adds a filter to show only the parent tasks in a project and a group to sort tasks by its parent tasks.

 **Table of contents**